 GSTR-9C must be prepared and self-certified by the taxpayer.
 It must be filed on the GST portal or through a facilitation centre by the taxpayer, along with other documents such as a copy of the Audited Accounts and Annual Return in form GSTR-9.
 This statement is applicable to all those taxpayers who must get their Annual Accounts audited under the GST laws.

-Every registered person under GST whose turnover during a financial year exceeds the prescribed GSTR-9C turnover limit of Rs.5 crore^ satisfies GSTR-9C applicability condition to file this statement.
+As per CBIC notification no. 30/2021 dated 30th July 2021, every registered person under GST whose turnover during a financial year exceeds the prescribed GSTR-9C turnover limit of Rs.5 crore satisfies the GSTR-9C applicability condition to file this statement.

-As per CBIC’s CGST notification number 30/2021 dated 30th July 2021, all foreign companies which are in the airline business and compliant with the relevant provisions and rules of the Companies Act 2013 are exempted from the GSTR-9C requirement.
+Further, as per CBIC’s CGST notification no. 09/2020 dated 16th March 2020, all foreign companies which are in the airline business and compliant with the relevant provisions and rules of the Companies Act 2013 are exempted from the GSTR-9C requirement.

 ^The limit is enhanced to Rs 5 crore for the GSTR-9C of FY 2018-19, FY 2019-20, FY 2020-21, FY 2021-22 and FY 2022-23 as per the CBIC notifications.